dmlc/dlpack/docs/source/python_spec.rst

 In the common case of the default stream being used, synchronization will be unnecessary so asynchronous execution is enabled.

+A DLPack version can be requested by passing the ``version`` keyword.
+The consumer should call the ``__dlpack_info__`` method to get the maximum DLPack version supported by the producer and request for a version both support e.g. ``min(producer_version, consumer_version)``.
+If the consumer doesn't support any version below the producer's maximum version, a ``BufferError`` should be raised.
+Similarly, If the producer doesn't support the requested version, it should also raise a ``BufferError``.

 Implementation
 ~~~~~~~~~~~~~~